FESTAC 77: Background

 The inspiration for convening FESTAC can be traced to the development of ideas on Négritude and Pan-Africanism.
-In the 1940s, Aimé Césaire and Léopold Sédar Senghor, inspired by the Pan-Africanism of W. E. B. Du Bois and Alain Locke's concept of the New Negro, started a journal and publishing house in Paris called Présence Africaine; both Césaire and Senghor were also members of the Société africaine de culture.
+In the 1940s, Aimé Césaire and Léopold Sédar Senghor, inspired by the Pan-Africanism of W. E. B. Du Bois and Alain Locke's concept of the New Negro, started a journal and publishing house in Paris, France, called Présence Africaine; both Césaire and Senghor were also members of the Société africaine de culture.
 Présence Africaine and the Society of African Culture were facilitators of two congresses, one in 1956 and the other in 1959.
 The forums were convened with the intention of promoting black culture and civilisation.
-The first congress was the Conference of Black Writers in Paris and the second was a black writers forum in Rome.
+The first congress held was the Conference of Black Writers in Paris and the second was a black writers forum in Rome, Italy.
 Attendees of the forums included writers of African and Afro-descendant heritage such as Alioune Diop, Cheikh Anta Diop, Léopold Senghor, and Jacques Rabemananjara, Richard Wright, Césaire, George Lamming, Horace Mann Bond, Jacques Alexis, John Davis, William Fontaine, Jean Price Mars, James Baldwin, Chester Himes, Mercer Cook and Frantz Fanon.
 Members of both forums were engaged with discussing ideas about the resurgence of African culture and the convocation of a festival of arts.

 In 1966, with leadership provided by Senghor and subsidies from outside, notably France, and UNESCO, the First World Festival of Black Arts was held in Dakar, Senegal, 1–24 April 1966.
 At the end of the first festival, Nigeria was invited to hold the second festival in 1970 so as to promote a continuation of black unity through cultural festivals.
 The host nation would be responsible for providing the necessary infrastructure and facilities for a successful staging of the festival.
 However, a Civil War and changes in government led to the postponing of the festival to 1977.